coltonwaynelawson/oracle-je-analysis/README.md

 output = StringIO(output.decode('utf-8', errors='ignore'))
 ```

-## Step 4: Data analysis using Python
+## Step 3: Analyze datasets with Python

 Oracle Fusion allows the creation of journal entires that don't balance (debits that don't have a credit and vice versa), so I need to identify all of the journal entries that don't have a balancing entry.
-I approached this using a technique similar to hashmap where I created a list of all of the unique journal entry amounts and then counted the number of occurances of each amount.
+I approached this using a technique similar to the two pass hashmap technique where I created a list of all of the unique journal entry amounts and then counted the number of occurances of each amount.
 If the number of debits for each amount does not match the number of credits, then I knew that there was an unbalanced entry and printed 'No match' in the Research Notes column.
 If the number of debits matched the number of credits, then I printed the dates that the balancing entry (or entries) occured in the Research Notes column.

 Since I used a brute force approach I calculated the time complexity to be $O(n^2)$.